beranek1/php-geoip/README.md

 * get_country_by_ip($ip, $topleveltocountry = null)
 * get_continent_by_country($country, $countrytocontinent)

-What they do is already obvious by their name, the return value is either a the two character country/continent code or null if the location is unknown.
+What they do is already obvious by their name, the return value is either a two character country/continent code or null if the location is unknown.

 GeoIP also consists of 2 arrays:
 * $topleveltocountry